Skip to content

 It involves the addition of a pleasurable or desirable stimulus to the environment after a desired behavior has been exhibited, which strengthens the behavior and makes it more likely to occur again in the future.

-It’s important that you acknowledge that breaking bad habits is challenging.
+You must acknowledge that breaking bad habits is challenging.
 Bad habits abound in your life, from poor and unhealthy eating habits to excessive screen time spent on social media.

 Breaking bad habits is crucial simply because it helps you overcome stagnation and move forward in life.
 When you're stuck in old habits, you become resistant to change, and this can prevent you from growing and achieving your goals.

 For example, if someone has a habit of procrastinating, they may find it challenging to take action toward their goals and may end up feeling stuck and unfulfilled.
-Breaking that habit and adopting a proactive approach can help them to overcome their obstacles and achieve their desired outcomes.
+Breaking that habit and adopting a proactive approach can help them overcome their obstacles and achieve their desired outcomes.

 You can enhance your resilience and learn self-discipline by breaking bad habits.
 You also prove to yourself that you have the capacity to alter and regulate your behavior when you’re successful in breaking a bad habit.